 Among the treasures of Château de Langeais is the wedding trousseau brought by the 14-year-old Anne of Brittany when she married the dwarf-sized, hunchbacked Charles VIII in December 1491.
 From the castle tower you can see the bustling town below and the rolling countryside beyond.

-The gardens of Château de Villandry are built on three levels: a water garden, framed by ancient lime trees, a flower garden at the château level and below, the world's largest ornamental kitchen garden.
+The gardens of Château de Villandry are built on three levels.
+There's a water garden, framed by ancient lime trees; a flower garden at the château level; and below, the world's largest ornamental kitchen garden.